MATLAB Tutorial - An introduction for beginners

 Calculate sum 1+3+5+7+9

-In this example, we calculate the sum of uneven numbers less than a given n.
+The next example calculates the sum of uneven numbers less than a given n.

 n = 10; s = 0;